Automatic Flash Photography with 1 Flash Receiver

 Set the receiver unit.

-Check the channel.
+Check the channel and ID.

 Position the camera and flash.